MyCryptoHQ/sentry/README.md

 * `WORKER_NAME` - A plain English name to call the worker process.
 Must not have spaces.
 Do not configure more than one worker with the same name.
 * `SITE_URL` - The site the worker will poll for changes.
 Do not configure more than one worker with the same URL.
 * `SITE_POLL_INTERVAL` - The time, in milliseconds, for how often the worker should check for changes.
+* `AWS_ENABLED` - [Optional] - A boolean value to enable uploading HTML diffs on detected file change.
+* `AWS_BUCKET` - [Optional] - The bucket name to upload HTML diffs to.
+Must be populated if `AWS_ENABLED` is set.
+Access to AWS must be configured independent of Sentry.

 Consult the typing `ISiteDiffConfigurable` for a full list of configurable `siteDiff` options.